Julian Bream: Early years

 Bream began his lifelong association with the guitar by strumming along on his father's jazz guitar at an early age to dance music on the radio.
 He became frustrated with his lack of knowledge of jazz harmony, so read instruction books by Eddie Lang to teach himself.
 His father taught him the basics.
 The president of the Philharmonic Society of Guitarists, Boris Perott, gave Bream further lessons, while his father became the society librarian, giving young Bream access to a large collection of rare music.

 On his 11th birthday, Bream was given a small gut-strung Spanish guitar by his father.
 He became something of a child prodigy, at 12 winning a junior exhibition award for his piano playing, enabling him to study piano and composition at the Royal College of Music.
 He made his debut guitar recital at Cheltenham on 17 February 1947, aged 13; in 1951, he debuted at Wigmore Hall.

-Bream's father had reservations about his pursuing classical guitar.
+Bream's father had reservations about Julian pursuing classical guitar.
 He claimed Bream would find it difficult to earn a living unless he played jazz or something similarly modern.
 His father's remarks made Bream more persistent and committed to becoming a professional classical guitarist.
 Bream played the guitar first, then the piano for his audition at the Royal College of Music, even though the guitar was not taught at the institution at the time.
 When the college accepted Bream, he was advised not to bring his guitar.
 Bream brought along his guitar regardless as he played for late-night performances.
 When the school's director discovered he was playing the guitar in one of the school's practice rooms, Bream was asked again to leave his guitar at home.
 Bream's response to the request was to leave the college.

 Leaving the RCM in 1952, Bream was called up into the army for national service.
 He was originally drafted into the Pay Corps, but managed to sign up for the Royal Artillery Band after six months.
 This required him to be stationed in Woolwich, which allowed him to moonlight regularly in London with the guitar.